mehulgupta1816/SMART_STUDENT_GRADE_PREDICTOR/Statement.md

 3. Group students based on **behavioral patterns** rather than just raw scores.

 ## 2. Scope of the Project
-**EduFuzzy** aims to build an intelligent decision-support system that transitions from "Crisp Logic" (Pass/Fail) to "Fuzzy Logic" (Degree of Risk).
+**SSGP** aims to build an intelligent decision-support system that transitions from "Crisp Logic" (Pass/Fail) to "Fuzzy Logic" (Degree of Risk).

 The scope includes:
 *   **Input Processing:** Ingesting raw academic data (Attendance %, Internal Marks).